-Vilas County owns over 40,000 acres.
-Most of these lands are held as part of county forests and are managed for timber production.
-The county maintains a Forest Plan to manage the county forest In a sustainable basis for present and future generations.
+Surface water comprises almost 15% of the land area in Vilas County.
+The development pattern is a direct reflection of the location of lakes, rivers, and streams forests and are managed for timber production.
+The county maintains a Forest Plan to manage the county forest ln a sustainable basis for present and future generations.
 The Plan contains information about forest resource planning, outdoor recreation planning, silvicultural practices, aesthetic management zones, trails and access control, as well as biological community information.

-Table 7-2 displays the various ownership by acreage and that is shown on the Ownership Map.
+Table 7-2 displays the various ownership byacreage and that is shown on the OwnershipMap.